fmubarrat/fake-news-detection-using-machine-learning-classfiers/README.md

 # fake-news-detection-using-machine-learning-classfiers
-Six Machine Learning Classifiers have used in this project (Logistic Regression, SVM, Decision Tree, Random Forest, Naive Bayes, KNN )
+Six Machine Learning Classifiers have been used in this project (Logistic Regression, SVM, Decision Tree, Random Forest, Naive Bayes, KNN )

 Here are the steps you’ll need to take to run the project: